MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-adaptive-dialog-interruptions.md

 Unlike a form with a predefined set of fields that a user would fill in, a bot enables the user to enter anything into an input field and a robust bot will need to be able to figure out how to respond appropriately to a wide range of user inputs.
 Interruptions is one tool that enables your bot to respond to unexpected user inputs, or input that does not fit directly with the conversational flow of a given dialog.
 Scenarios that can benefit from handling interruptions might include:

-- A bot that does flight bookings
+- A bot that does flight bookings.
    - being asked the temperature forecast for the destination in the middle of booking a flight.
    - The user requesting to add a car rental in the final flight booking confirmation.
 - A bot being asked what time the shop opens in the middle of ordering a coffee.